2014–15 DFB-Pokal Frauen

 The DFB-Pokal 2014–15 was the 35th season of the cup competition, Germany's second-most important title in women's football.

-Wolfsburg won their second title after beating Frankfurt 3–0 in the final.
+VfL Wolfsburg won their second title after beating 1.
+FFC Turbine Potsdam 3–0 in the final.

 Results

-First Round
+First round

 The draw for the first round was held on 24 July 2014, it was divided into a Northern and Southern draw.
 The top eight teams from the last Bundesliga season received a bye to the second round.
 The other four Bundesliga teams all advanced.

-Second Round
+Second round

 The draw for the second round will be held on 30 August 2014.
 The eight best placed Bundesliga teams from last season entered this round.
 The round was drawn in a Northern and Southern group.

 Freiburg versus Hoffenheim is the only Bundesliga pairing.
 The matches will be played on 27th or 28 September.